RashadTanjim/RashadTanjim/README.md

 Currently, I'm working as a part-time developer doing local projects such as making eCommerce apps websites and also I'm working on ML related projects for journal paper publications.
 Thank you.

-### Recent Updates & Hobbies:

-- I am Currently working on a website developing as a freelancer.
-- This is my last semester of graduation.
-- Hobbies: Travelling, Book Collection, Nature Photography
-- Yes!
-A glass of Coffee and a bottle of Code gives me concentration on coding
-- techFreak, animeLover, moviebuzz, loveToLearnNewStuffs!

 ### My Work Stacks: